 Is management and configuration of your after-sales BOM an element of your PLM strategy today?
 I’ve previously talked about the Integrated Product Definition (IPD) approach for BOM management and BOM configuration in Teamcenter.
-An important aspect of IPD is that it provides bill of materials (BOM) and configuration management capabilities in the PLM system to enable serving a broader set of user communities within the enterprise, beyond engineering.
+An important aspect of IPD is that it provides the bill of materials (BOM) and configuration management capabilities in the PLM system to enable serving a broader set of user communities within the enterprise, beyond engineering.
 My colleague, Amy Strucko, introduced a series of discussions focused on the role of Configurator Software for total variability management.
-In this article, I’d like to extend that discussion to explore the types of needs and challenges that product definition for after-sales service present to product configuration and BOM management.
+In this article, I’d like to extend that discussion to explore the types of needs and challenges that product definition for after-sales service presents to product configuration and BOM management.

-The user communities within a typical discrete manufacturing enterprise that define product information relevant to after-sales are focused on product aspects such as serviceability, spare parts, repair kits, after-market components, training and user manuals etc. While form, fit and function of parts and assemblies are definitely fundamental concerns in these activities, there are several other factors in play as well.
+The user communities within a typical discrete manufacturing enterprise that define product information relevant to after-sales are focused on product aspects such as serviceability, spare parts, repair kits, after-market components, training, and user manuals, etc. While form, fit, and function of parts and assemblies are definitely fundamental concerns in these activities, there are several other factors in play as well.

 After-sales BOM Considerations

 A BOM released by the engineering department usually does not document all after-sales and service considerations.
-It is typically the job of after-sales BOM planners to do so, while consuming the engineering bill of materials and its evolution through changes.
+It is typically the job of after-sales BOM planners to do so while consuming the engineering bill of materials and its evolution through changes.
 A BOM release for service and after-sales builds on engineering release information and applies several additional considerations to ensure the product’s readiness for after-sales and service activity in all markets.
 The BOM as released for after-sales serves as basis for creation and update of manuals, service procedures, service plans, parts catalogs, service bulletins, installation guides, etc. and is a critical part of market readiness of the product.

 Several unique considerations exist in documenting an after-sales BOM.
 I can relate a few of these here… An engineering released assembly may or may not be serviceable in the field.
-Whether and how it is serviced can depend on engineering considerations as well as readiness for service based on spare part availability, sourcing, cost etc. – for example, an after-sales decision may be to service an assembly only in certain geographies where replacement parts can be made The service strategy for the assembly may require additional levels of bill of material component details, as relevant for service.
+Whether and how it is serviced can depend on engineering considerations as well as readiness for service based on spare part availability, sourcing, cost, etc. – for example, an after-sales decision may be to service an assembly only in certain geographies where replacement parts can be made The service strategy for the assembly may require additional levels of the bill of material component details, as relevant for service.
 Sometimes, replacement of certain parts will mandate replacing other related parts as well, such that these parts have to be always considered together from an after-sales BOM documentation standpoint.
 Other considerations include aftermarket parts which are always installed in dealerships and never in a manufacturing plant.
 Repair kits bundle tools and specific sets of related parts that are always shipped together for service purposes and these are to be documented in the after-sales BOM as released by the planners.

 As you can see, fully documenting and releasing a bill of materials that is fit for after-sales and service applications requires addressing several factors that are usually not critical for engineering completeness.
 The ability to do so in a manner that is integral to or closely aware of the engineering BOM would ensure that there can be more effective ‘consumption’ of the engineering BOM as well as provide after-sales specific feedback to engineers earlier in the product lifecycle.